 To make your mayo last longer, add 1 tablespoon of whey to your mayonnaise.
 Mix thoroughly and let sit out at room temperature for 6 hours.

-However, you should not let the mayonnaise out of the fridge for more than 8 hours, as it could be contaminated by the bacteria present in the environment.
+However, you should not let the mayonnaise out of the fridge for more than 8 hours, as it could become contaminated by the bacteria present in the environment.

 Cooking with Mayonnaise

 Sandwiches and picnic salads are likely ways to utilize your homemade mayonnaise, but what if you want to try something a little different and make good use of your mayo?